ChainAgnostic/CAIPs/CAIPs/caip-285.md

 #### Generic Failure Code

-Unless the dapp is known to the wallet and trusted, the generic/undefined error response,
+Unless the dapp is known to the wallet and trusted, the generic/undefined error response:

 ```jsonc
 {